haneytron/sharpmemorycache/README.md

 ===========

-Operates identically to a regular .NET MemoryCache, except that it properly initaties trims at the configured polling interval based on your memory settings.
+Operates identically to a regular .NET MemoryCache, except that it properly initiates trims at the configured polling interval based on your memory settings.

 A spinoff of the Dache project.